Betty Broderick: Trials

 Criminal Defense Attorney Jack Early represented Broderick at trial.
 Kerry Wells prosecuted for the State of California.
 Broderick's defense was that she had been a battered wife, claiming that she was driven over the edge by years of psychological, physical, and mental abuse at the hands of her ex-husband.
 Wells portrayed Broderick as a murderer who planned and schemed to kill her ex-husband and argued to the jury that Broderick was not a battered woman.

 Forensic psychiatrist and criminologist Dr. Park Dietz, for the prosecution, used the analysis of Dr. Melvin Goldzband, who previously worked on the case for the prosecution.
 Dietz said Broderick has histrionic and narcissistic personality disorders.
 Goldzband had likewise diagnosed Broderick as "severely narcissistic" and "histrionic," and clinical psychologist Katherine DiFrancesca, testifying for the defense, concluded Broderick was "histrionic" with "narcissistic features".

 The lead detective in the case was Terry DeGelder of San Diego Homicide, who provided testimony for the prosecution.

 Broderick's first trial ended with a hung jury when two of the jurors held out for manslaughter, citing lack of intent.
 A mistrial was declared by Judge Thomas J. Whelan.
 Betty Broderick was retried a year later with the same defense attorney and prosecutor.
 The second trial was essentially a replay of the first trial.
 Prosecutor Wells was successful the second time around; the jury returned a verdict of two counts of second-degree murder.
 Broderick was sentenced to two consecutive terms of 15 years to life plus two years for illegal use of a firearm, the maximum under the law.
 She has been incarcerated since the day she committed the murders.

 Broderick is serving her sentence at the California Institution for Women (CIW), in Chino, California.
-In January 2010, her first request for parole was denied by the Board of Parole Hearings because she did not show remorse and did not acknowledge wrongdoing.
-She was denied parole in November 2011 and again in January 2017.
+In January 2010, her first request for parole was denied by the Board of Parole Hearings because she neither showed remorse nor acknowledged wrongdoing.
+She was again denied parole in January 2017.
 She will not be eligible again until January 2032, at which date she will be 84 years old.